alphiephalphie/RxVision/README.md

 ### Recommendations:
 RxID can be implemented in several environments:
 - Mail-order/Retail Pharmacy production, as a supplemental check before releasing a prescription.
-- Patient/Caregiver smartphone app, for real-time identification of oral tablets and capsules as needed for
+- Patient or Caregiver smartphone app, for real-time identification of oral tablets and capsules as needed for
+  - Visual impairment
+  - Drug change
+  - Recalls
-  -
+  - Mixed meds

 ### Next Steps:
 Firstly, we would like to implement transfer learning using VGG16 to execute feature extraction.
 This should provide a boost to our baseline performance.